woocommerce/woocommerce/tests/e2e/README.md

 - [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) – provides all required configuration to run tests using Puppeteer
 - [expect-puppeteer](https://github.com/smooth-code/jest-puppeteer/tree/master/packages/expect-puppeteer) – assertion library for Puppeteer

-Tests are kept in `tests/e2e/specs` folder.
+Tests are kept in `tests/e2e/core-tests/specs/` folder.

 The following packages are used to write tests:

-- `@wordpress/e2e-test-utils` - End-To-End (E2E) test utils for WordPress.
-You can find the full list of utils [here](https://github.com/WordPress/gutenberg/tree/master/packages/e2e-test-utils);
-- `@automattic/puppeteer-utils` - Utilities and configuration for running puppeteer against WordPress.
+- `@automattic/puppeteer-utils` - utilities and configuration for running puppeteer against WordPress.
 See details in the [package's repository](https://github.com/Automattic/puppeteer-utils).
+- `@woocommerce/e2e-utils` - this package contains utilities to simplify writing e2e tests specific to WooCommmerce.
+See details in the [package's repository](https://github.com/woocommerce/woocommerce/tree/master/tests/e2e/utils).

 ### Creating test structure